OHIF/Viewers/platform/docs/docs/platform/extensions/installation.md

 any scope you want.

-Note 3: Although folders names are not important and the `package.json` file contains the mode name, we recommend to use the same name as the folder name.
+Note 3: Although folders names are not important and the `package.json` file contains the mode name, we recommend using the same name as the folder name.

 ![Template Extension](../../assets/img/template-extension-files.png)

 ### 2) Configuring OHIF

-There are couple of places inside OHIF which we need to modify in order to add the extension.
+There are a couple of places inside OHIF which we need to modify in order to add the extension.
 The following lines of code should be added to the OHIF:

 #### Viewer's package.json